kelvinervais/website/about.md

 permalink: /about/
 ---

-I’m **Kelvin Ervais**, an analyst who enjoys building helpful, approachable data products.
+I'm **Kelvin Ervais**, an analyst who enjoys building helpful, approachable data products.
 I like taking messy data and turning it into clear visuals, practical models, and interactive tools people actually use.

-I currently work with the **Seattle Mariners** on organizational analytics projects, focusing on statistical modeling, visualization, and decision support—while keeping proprietary work private.
+I currently work with the **Seattle Mariners** on organizational analytics projects, focusing on statistical modeling, visualization, and decision support.
+Previously worked in analytics at Cal Baseball.
 Prior experience includes the **ACLU** (analytics intern) and the **New York Mets** (systems video associate).

 **Education**
 - M.S.
 Analytics (in progress), Georgia Tech — Computational Data Analytics